pet insurance logo outlineCare

 Zucchini Nutrition Food

-Zucchini is extremely nutritious and goes well with dry kibble.
+Zucchini is highly nutritious and goes well with dry kibble.

-As a vegetable, zucchini is very low in calories.
+As a vegetable, summer squash is very low in calories.
 It contains just 17 calories in a cup of cooked zucchini.
 It’s also low in fat, containing just a gram in a cup.
-This makes it perfect for adding to the diets of dogs that need to lose weight in place of some of their other, fattier, treats.
-For instance, swapping out a large milk bone (115 calories) for a chunk of zucchini (5 calories) means your dog is getting 110 fewer calories.
+This makes it perfect for adding to the diets of dogs that need to lose weight instead of some of their other, fattier treats.
+For instance, swapping out a large milk bone (115 calories) for a chunk of zucchini (5 calories) means your dog gets 110 fewer calories.
 They’ll also still feel that they’re getting a special treat.

-In addition to the low-calorie count, zucchini is also high in vitamin A. This is one of the most important vitamins for your dog.
+In addition to the low-calorie count, zucchini is also high in vitamin A. This is one of the most essential vitamins for your dog.
 Courgettes also contain a large percentage of your dog’s daily needs for manganese.
 Manganese is a mineral that can be hard to find in many vegetables.
+Along with that, zucchini has a good deal of healthy dietary fiber, which aids in digestion.

 There has also been some research suggesting that zucchini seeds may have an effect on prostate problems, reducing the size of the prostate.
 This research needs further study before any definitive conclusions can be made.